jbajic/blog/_posts/2026-08-03-pq-quantization.md

 \end{aligned}
 $$

-The whole codebook takes only 128 KB, and it depends only on the number of centroids and the vector dimension.
+The whole codebook takes only 128 KiB, and it depends only on the number of centroids and the vector dimension.

 And from this we can derive what the codebook looks like: for every subspace it has 256 centroids